Can I take a class even if I’m not a member?

 How do I update my payment information or cancel my membership?

-You can cancel your own membership at any time in your account.
+You can cancel your membership at any time on your account page.
 Click HERE to view your past payments, subscription settings, and credit card information.

 Question not answered?

-We’re still building out our FAQ section, if your question hasn’t been answered, please get in touch with your inquiry.
+We’re still building out our FAQ section.
+If your question hasn’t been answered, please submit your inquiry.